 As a parent, I am teaching my children the skills they need to be a successful adult.
 Most people remember to teach them how to cook, clean and take care of themselves.
 They know to educate them to be a good person.
-But, many forget about one of the most important things that kids need to know – finances.
+But, many forget that kids need to learn about money.

 This is something I have a very strong belief in.
 Our kids have to know about money and finances long before they ever leave home.
 I’ve teamed up with Alliant Credit Union to make sure that you know what you need to teach your own kids – and when to start!

 Last year, over a thousand high school students, were surveyed to better understand which courses they thought were the most valuable, and the results may surprise you: 51% of respondents answered that it was money management (math finished a distant second at 18%).

 I was mildly shocked to see this stat . . . because I can barely remember the personal finance elective I took in high school.
 Can you?
 Did your school even offer a financial literacy course?

 Luckily for our kids, we can do more to prepare them for the real world by helping them understand money, from their time in the sandbox up through high school and beyond.
 With summer break on its way, now’s the perfect time to start helping your kids make cents (get it?!) of money.

 - Teaching Kids Financial Responsibility